CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 # Use-cases

-Below are just a few of the many uses of assets, and this page will be updated as new use-cases are constructed.
+Below are just a few of the many uses of assets, feel free to propose new uses if you find them.

 ## Verifiable Voting

 Counterparty supports voting through the use of user-created tokens.
 This means that you can post the terms and options of your vote as a broadcast, and let users vote on its outcome with full transparency by using tokens.